RagotXavier/Truncation_Method_Het/1. Truncation/README2.md

-﻿The code solves the steady state in Julia.
+The code solves the steady state in Julia.
 Then, it uses the DYNARE solver for the dynamics (perturbation around the steady state).
 DYNARE is also used to double-check the steady state.
 DYNARE needs MATLAB to run.

 The steady state of the model uses the Endogenous Grid Method (EGM), using the code of Alidstair McKay (All errors are ours)

-**I - Julia code to solve for the steady state :**
+I - Julia code to solve for the steady state :**

 - Main file « Main\_Truncation.jl » It uses the following files:
   - « Aiyagari\_solve.jl » solve aiyagari model